benjaminfoo/bssg/readme.md

   - One could store an arbitrary number of files within /input/posts/... - they'll all get displayed within the generated page
   - The order of blog-posts is determined by their name - e.g. 01_01_2020 will get displayed before 03_07_2021 - simple.
   - Using variables, every directory or file used in this script can be modified as needed, feel free to do so!
+- Why another site generating something?
+There are so many out there - yeah, feel free to do so.

 ## Usage
 Simply call the shell-file in a given directory, like: